genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ##   1.0539153  -0.7790071   0.1719216   0.1604921   0.2813382
 ```

-Note that R calls uses the name `coefficient` to denote the component containing the least squares **estimates**.
-It is important to remember that the coefficients are parameters we do not observe.
+R uses the name `coefficient` to denote the component containing the least squares **estimates**.
+It is important to remember that the coefficients are parameters that we do not observe.

 #### Mathematical representation